 Abstract

 The aim of this study was to evaluate the ability of DNA metabarcoding, by rbcl as barcode marker, to identify and classify the small traces of plant DNA isolated from raw milk used to produce one of the most popular Italian PDO (Protected Designation of Origin): Grana Padano (GP) cheese.
-The label PDO is assigned to food produced, processed and prepared in a defined geographical area by using a dedicated know-how, and more specifically in this case, in accordance with the GP PDO Specification rules.
-A total of 42 GP bulk tank milk samples were collected from 14 dairies belonging to Grana Padano Protection Consortium and 4 commercial milk samples retrieved outside the GP production site.
+It is produced, in accordance with the GP PDO Specification rules, that define which forage can be used for feeding cows A total of 42 GP bulk tank milk samples were collected from 14 dairies located in the Grana Padano cheese production area.
 For the taxonomic classification, a local database with the rbcL sequences available in NCBI on September 2020/March 2021 for the Italian flora was generated.
 A total of 10,547,798 reads were produced with an average of 234,395 per sample (range 37,002-1,464,302) resulting in 16, 31 and 28 dominant OTUs at family, genus and species level, respectively.

-Despite the samples came from different provinces on the edge of the GP production area, the taxonomic analysis of plant species in the GP milk samples identified 7 families, 14 genera and 14 species, the statistical analysis conducted using alpha and beta diversity approaches, did not discriminate the samples neither by type nor by province of origin.
+The taxonomic analysis of plant species in the GP milk samples identified 7 families, 14 genera and 14 species, the statistical analysis conducted using alpha and beta diversity approaches, did not discriminate the samples neither by type nor by province of origin.
 However, the milk samples are featured by a high plant variability and the lack of differences at multiple taxonomic levels could be due to the standardisation of the feed rationing, as requested by the GP rules, in order to guarantee the final product quality.
 The results suggest that DNA metabarcoding is a valuable resource to explore plant DNA traces in a complex matrix such as milk.

 Introduction